Research in the Icelandic Vision Lab covers a wide field of topics. Here are some examples.

 Table of Contents

-What are the principal diagnostic dimensions on which objects differ visually from one another?
-Do these dimensions provide the foundation for the organizational principles of visual object perception, as evidenced by individual differences in behavior, special abilities and disabilities, and developmental trajectories?
-With the aid of convolutional neural networks trained on image categorization, we are estimating the dimensions on which individuals differ in object perception, both behaviorally and neurally.
+What are the dimensions on which objects differ visually and semantically from one another?
+How does this affect the organizational principles of object perception, as evidenced by individual differences in behavior, special abilities and disabilities, and developmental trajectories?

 People mainly involved in this project: